EduardoZepeda/django-payments-mercadopago/README.rst

 Documentation
 -------------

-For detailed instructions on how to use django-payments please visit the official `django-payments documentation <https://django-payments.readthedocs.io/en/latest/>`_
+This project uses django-payments to work.
+For detailed instructions on how to make and configure payments using django-payments please visit the official `django-payments documentation <https://django-payments.readthedocs.io/en/latest/>`_